Tiramisu Toffee Torte Recipe

 - 1. Line two greased 9-in. round baking pans with waxed paper and grease the paper; set aside.
 In a large bowl, combine the cake mix, coffee and egg whites; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Fold in chopped candy bars.

 - 2. Pour into prepared pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing to wire racks to cool.

 - 3. For frosting, in a large bowl, beat cream cheese and sugar until smooth.
 Beat in chocolate syrup and vanilla.
 Add the whipping cream.
 Beat on high speed until light and fluffy, about 5 minutes.